-FASB ASU 2014-09 "Revenue from Contracts with Customers (Topic 606)," or ASU 2014-09 - In May 2014, the FASB issued ASU 2014-09, which supersedes the revenue recognition requirements of Accounting Standards Codification Topic 605 "Revenue Recognition."
+FASB ASU 2014-09 "Revenue from Contracts with Customers (Topic 606)," or ASU 2014-09 and related interpretations and amendments. - In May 2014, the FASB issued ASU 2014-09, which supersedes the revenue recognition requirements of Accounting Standards Codification Topic 605 "Revenue Recognition."
 This ASU is effective for annual reporting periods beginning after December 15, 2017, with the option to adopt as early as December 15, 2016.
 We are currently assessing the impact of adoption of this ASU on our condensed consolidated results of operations, cash flows and financial position.